A focused international science team

 Astrophysical Journal, 2018, 857, 28

-Direct evidence of surface and body wave modes in numerous pores, implying how these modes transfer energy from the waveguide to the surrounding plasm.
+Direct evidence of surface and body wave modes in numerous pores, showing how these modes transfer energy from the waveguide to the surrounding plasma.

 Public Engagement